hndoss/hndoss.github.io/_posts/2026/2026-03-12-firefox-crashes-when-your-monitor-wakes-on-kde-wayland.md

 ## What the fix does

-`DDCUTIL_WATCH_MODE=none` disables libddcutil's display watching thread.
-This is the thread that monitors the DDC/CI bus for connection changes via udev events.
-When it's off, libddcutil stops interpreting DPMS sleep as a disconnect.
+The `--disable-watch-displays` option in `ddcutilrc` blocks libddcutil's `ddca_start_watch_displays()` call from starting the threads that monitor the DDC/CI bus for connection changes.
+When those threads aren't running, libddcutil can't misinterpret DPMS sleep as a disconnect.

 Everything else keeps working.
 KWin still handles DPMS directly.
 Your monitor still sleeps and wakes.
 PowerDevil still manages power profiles.
-If you use the KDE brightness slider for external monitors over DDC, that still works too.
-The only thing that stops is the continuous polling for display connect/disconnect events, which is the thing that was triggering the crash in the first place.
+The KDE brightness slider for external monitors over DDC still works too.
+The only thing that stops is the continuous watching for display connect/disconnect events, which is the part that was triggering the crash.

+You might also want to check your kernel parameters.
+If you have `amdgpu.dc_dpms_off=0` in your GRUB config, that prevents the GPU from actually powering down the display signal during DPMS, which can contribute to the problem.
+Removing it lets the GPU behave normally.

 ## The real bugs

 Two things should be fixed upstream. libddcutil should not treat a monitor entering DPMS off as a physical disconnection.
 The display is sleeping, not unplugged.
 And Firefox should handle output removal without segfaulting.
 Other Wayland clients survive this scenario.
 A destroyed `wl_output` should produce a graceful error, not a crash.

-Until those get fixed, `DDCUTIL_WATCH_MODE=none` keeps everything working.
+Until those get fixed, `--disable-watch-displays` in ddcutilrc keeps everything working.